 These are some common mistakes for growing architects when working in the various levels of architecture.
 Without further adieu, here is our top 10 list.

 The main risk is, that if your architectures are too new, people need more runway.
 This includes more templates, examples, code patterns, starter data, and samples of output precedence since it’s not just there on Google.
 Build in more prototypes, knowledge transition, iterations, root cause analysis, grooming of the unknown and please avoid grooming to hope.

 Avoid relying on automated code reviews and lint checkers for new code.
 There is more to correct with notations, indentations, and comments on the first pattern.
 There is also catching the right principles of error checking, business rules, screen set, service API, data integration, level of completeness needed, and so much more.

 Furthermore, a new screen, data model, ruleset, and requirements translate poorly into systemizing something too early.
-Most importantly, it is a good chance to see if they take the model diagram and requirements then translate to physical code.
+Most importantly, it is a good chance to see if they take the model diagram and requirements and then translate them into physical code.
 This is also great for the team to do the first review from a user’s point of view.
-Hold human test hours to generate an “X” amount of bugs (your developers could even do to see how the user feels!).
+Hold human test hours to generate an “X” amount of bugs (your developers could even do it to see how the user feels!).

 3) Think Automated Testing When Grooming

 You should be able to decompose your stories based on requirements when you go to test.
 What will the test scripts need to do?
 Craft the requirements like you would digest on the output and go backward.
 If it’s a proven pattern, this is easy.
 If it’s a new pattern, it’s harder, yet sets the bar.
 You can improve your requirements and diagram documentation thinking this way.

 4) Use Conceptual Diagrams and Requirements